RandomDudeXLD/Aeternus-Changelogs/README.md

 - The TicTacToe command was revamped to function better and had some bugs fixed.

 **Version 3.7: Released on ?? ??, 2026**
+- Added a Local and a Global Blacklist System, also known as "Aeternus Clearance 0".

 **Version 3.8: Released on ?? ??, 2026**